cemac/DCMEX/Data/Data.md

 # Sample Directory

-Sample Images and OutPut will be hosted on GitHub for quick access and reproducibility
+Sample camera Images and re-gridded GEOS png on GitHub for reference